irvaniamirali/payman/README.md

 - **Simple and consistent API**
  You can focus on your business logic — HTTP calls, serialization, and gateway-specific details are handled internally.

-- **Supports both sync and async**
+- **Supports Async**
- Compatible with synchronous and asynchronous code, including FastAPI, Flask, scripts, and background tasks.
+ Compatible with asynchronous code, including FastAPI and background tasks.

 - **Pydantic models for inputs and outputs**
   Type-safe, auto-validating models make integration predictable and IDE-friendly.